 The next step is to determine your working hours.
 Normal working hours in the UAE are 8 – 9 hours but one of the perks of being a freelancer is that you can decide how long you want to work.
 Needless to say, it most likely won’t work if you decide to work only 4 hours a day and overcharge your clients to make up for the “lost” time.

-Determining your annual working hours is quite simple: decide the number of hours you want to work per day and multiply it with 22 – the average amount of working days per month.
+Determining your annual working hours is quite simple: decide the number of hours you want to work per day and multiply it by 22 – the average amount of working days per month.

 Working hours per day: 8 hours